First Time Home Buyer Process in Florida: Expert Guide

 Your debt-to-income (DTI) ratio is another important factor to consider.
 This ratio compares your monthly debt payments to your gross monthly income.

 For all monthly debt payments, including housing costs, the ideal spend is 36 percent.
-Many mortgage lenders prefer a DTI ratio of no more than 43 percent, but some may go higher, up to 50 percent.
+Many mortgage lenders prefer a DTI ratio of no more than 43 percent, but some may go up to 50 percent.

-Keep in mind that the higher your DTI ratio, the more likely you are to pay a higher interest rate on your mortgage because you're considered a riskier borrower.
+Remember that the higher your DTI ratio, the more likely you are to pay a higher interest rate on your mortgage because you're considered a riskier borrower.
 Additionally, a higher DTI ratio can put a strain on your finances.

 Down Payment